What is massage?

 Several clinical studies show that massage can reduce symptoms such as stress, nausea, pain, fatigue and depression.

-A systematic review1 of the studies on aromatherapy and massage for relieving symptoms in people with cancer looked at 10 studies including eight randomised controlled trials.
+- A systematic review (1) of studies on aromatherapy and massage for relieving symptoms in people with cancer looked at 10 studies including eight randomised controlled trials.
 It found that massage consistently reduced anxiety and depression.
-Massage also helped lower nausea and pain but not as consistently.
+Massage also helped lower nausea and pain, but not as consistently.

 - A large American study (2) published in 2004 looked at the effects of massage therapy on almost 1300 people with cancer over three years.
 People in hospital had a 20-minute massage, and people treated as outpatients had a 60-minute session.
 The study found that overall, massage therapy reduced pain, nausea, fatigue, anxiety and depression.
 The benefits lasted longer in the patients who had the 60-minute session.

 - Another American study (3) of 39 people looked at the safety and effectiveness of massage in reducing stress hormone levels in patients with blood cancer.
 It randomised people to receive aromatherapy, massage or rest.
 The study concluded that massage significantly reduced the stress hormone.

 1 Fellowes D, Barnes K, Wilkinson SSM.
 Aromatherapy and massage for symptoms relief in patients with cancer.
 Cochrane Database of Systematic Reviews 2008, Iss 4.

 2 Cassileth BR, Vickers AJ.
 Massage therapy for symptom control: outcome study at a major cancer centre.
 J Pain Symptom Manage 2004 Sep; 28 (3): 244–9.